 Professor Goswami was elected a Fellow of the British Academy in 2013, and has won a range of international prizes for her research.
 She has given talks on neuroscience and learning in numerous countries’ governments and organizations, has published 8 books and over 180 research papers, and has written widely for educators and for the public.

 Sir Fazle Hasan Abed KCMG

 Founder and Chair Emeritus of BRAC

 Sir Fazle has always viewed education as a crucial catalyst for change.
 He firmly believes that it is about more than just schools and books.
-Play based joyful learning is a cornerstone of BRAC’s approach.
-BRAC has set up more than 1,400 play-based early childhood development centres across Bangladesh, Tanzania and Uganda, where close to 40,000 children aged 1 to 5 years are presently enrolled.
-In these centres, pre-school children have access to age-appropriate play materials, a play-based curriculum, and play spaces that ensure their holistic development.
+Play-based joyful learning is a cornerstone of BRAC’s approach.
+BRAC has set up more than 1,400 play-based early childhood development centers across Bangladesh, Tanzania and Uganda, where close to 40,000 children aged 1 to 5 years are presently enrolled.
+In these centres, preschool children have access to age-appropriate play materials, a play-based curriculum, and play spaces that ensure their holistic development.